rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 We see that exang has the highest prositive correlation followed by oldpeak and then cp.
 Thalach has the highest negative correlation.

 Based on the correlation of the features with the target variable, we chose the first 4 positively highly correlated features. (@Rodney this is a very bold statement to make.
-Maybe state "looking at the correlations, these 4 variables seem to be the most relevant and hence, we choose them as our features for our analysis")
+Maybe state "looking at the correlations, these 4 variables seem to be the most relevant and hence, we choose them as our features for our analysis" Done ✅)

 We finish off by checking the pandas profiling: